 As a result, you’ll have a false indication that the alternator is good.

 To be honest, many people have fried their vehicle’s internal components by using this method.
 Some guy reported that all his vehicle bulbs broke out after using this method.

 So, it’s better to avoid this method.

-Testing Alternator in the Right Way
+How to Test an Alternator in the Right Way?

 The battery pulling method is a bad choice.
 So, what’s the good one?
 Well, the answer is using a multimeter.

 You can test your alternator in 3 easy steps by using a voltmeter-

 - Get a multimeter (Our choice: AstroAI Digital Multimeter) and turn on the car while keeping all the accessories off.

 - Get reading in between the battery terminals (Our choice: Installgear Battery Terminal) by using the voltmeter.

 - Turn on all the vehicle accessories.
 Get another reading in the same way.